Supergoop Sunrise VS Golden Hours VS Paula’s Choice – Which Ones a Keeper & Which One’s Getting Ditched?

 Supergoop Glowscreen & Paula’s Choice Essential Glow Moisturizer SPF Review

-I was expecting there to be more similarities between Supergoop Glowscreen SPF 40 and Paula’s Choice SPF moisturizer as people had been comparing them but there’s actually more differences than similarities.
+I was expecting there to be more similarities between Supergoop Glowscreen SPF 40 and Paula’s Choice Essential Glow SPF moisturizer as people had been comparing them but there’s actually more differences than similarities.
 Paula’s Choice is more of a moisturizer and Supergoop Glowscreen SPF 40 is more of a hydrating primer.
-There’s also a big difference in the type of sunscreen protection they give & colors.
+There’s also a big difference in the type of sunscreen protection they give & the colors and finish they give.

 Here’s my thoughts on all 3 of these, along with some dodgy pronunciations.

-Key Points: What’s the Difference between Supergoop & Paula’s Choice SPF
+Key Points: What’s the Difference between Supergoop Superglow & Paula’s Choice Essential Glow Moisturizer With SPF

-There’s pros to all of these broad spectrum SPF moisturizers but I only found cons to Paula’s Choice as it’s not reef safe and leaves a white sticky, no glowy finish.
-Which is not what was promised from the description.
+There’s pros to all of these broad spectrum SPF moisturizers but I only found cons to Paula’s Choice as it’s not reef safe and leaves a white sticky finish with zero glow.
+I have no idea why it’s called glow moisturizer!
+It definitely doesn’t do what’s promised from the description.

 Shop the Moisturizer & Primers with SPF